sagarhkh/SAGAR-HK-LOAN-PREDICTION/README.md

 ### Recommendations
 -How spending activities can make a person rich or poor use this predictive analysis during lending.
--Learning from spending activities of successful individuals.
+-Learning from historical spending activities of successful individuals using the same as a benchmark.

 ### Limitations: